Dishoungh/PetaLinux-to-EDF-Demo/README.md

 - `repo sync`
 - `source ./setupsdk`

+I removed the .git folders from the manifests.
+Yes, I know I'm not supposed to do this, but I don't care lol.

 ### Creating Custom Layer

 Next, I need to create my own layer to put stuff I'm going to place in my Linux image for my FPGA.